rubailly/visa-apiMicroservice/README.md

 __Emerging themes for banking players__

 Openness, Collaboration and Investment are the critical themes that emerge for existing banking players if they are to benefit from growth driven by new services and productivity.

 Embracing these themes and creating the right foundations creates challenges to the rate of change and approach to risk that are hard- wired into the way banks currently adapt to innovation.
 This hands an advantage to challengers who only hit regulators’ radar once their new business models have found ways to cherry-pick services and customers.

-The concepts of collaboration – or “co-innovation” – are becoming more important within the financial  services and technology industries.
+The concepts of collaboration – or “co-innovation” – are becoming more important within the Financial  services and Technology industries.
 Traditionally, financial services incumbents have been comfortable partnering with others in their own industry - especially where there is an opportunity to share processes or services that are considered “non-core”, and which help all collaborators either reduce their costs or create a new market opportunity.

-Today, the concern is that established financial services players are not doing enough to keep up to speed with this surge in new innovation investment.
+Today, the concern is that established Financial services players are not doing enough to keep up to speed with this surge in new innovation investment.
 Legacy technology and the difficulty of deploying new technology fast is a big part of this issue.
 More worrying is the speed at which these banks implement new technology.

-The expectations of a modern consumer have changed dramatically over the last few years, and consumers are asking for services hat are more personalized, faster, cheaper, and more easily accessible.
+The expectations of a modern consumer have changed dramatically over the last few years, and consumers are asking for services that are more personalized, faster, cheaper, and more easily accessible.
 The queues at the retail bank branches are getting smaller, and the younger consumers wouldn’t even comprehend a bank that doesn’t have an app.
 As such, it is no longer enough to offer an app with basic account-based services (look up my balance, view my transactions, deposit my checks, etc.), the app competition has moved on to more innovative features.